Shopping for a New Buick?See your Price

-But Buick's biggest SUV offering is still powered by the same 288-horsepower 3.6-liter V-6, delivering power to the front wheels or all four corners through a six-speed automatic.
-Updated transmission control software last year removed some of the six-speed's indecisiveness; there's now less hunting through upper gears--and the powertrain never really struggles despite the Enclave's hefty curb weight.
+The biggest SUV offering from Buick is still powered by the same 288-horsepower 3.6-liter V-6 it's had for years.
+Power is delivered either to the front wheels or all four corners through a six-speed automatic transmission.
+Updated control software last year removed some of the six-speed's indecisiveness; there's now less hunting through upper gears--and the powertrain never really struggles despite the Enclave's hefty curb weight.
 Gas mileage of 24 mpg highway max is on par with other big crossovers.

 But back to that practicality-of-a-minivan idea: The Enclave can seat up to eight passengers, and it provides lots of standard features along with acceptable gas mileage and reassuring handling.
 The seating configuration and flexibility inside the Enclave remains the same, and that's just fine.
 It's a strength of this big minivan replacement.
 The front seats add ventilation as an option, and with seating up to eight, the Enclave's an excellent family wagon, though the third-row seat isn't a place we'd choose to sit for hours on end.
 There's over 23 cubic feet of space behind the third row, and if you fold the second and third rows there's over 115 cubic feet of cargo space.
 It all folds down neatly and flat and is just begging for outings to big-box stores.

 There's also a safety industry-first in the Enclave.
 Recently, it added a new front-center airbag, which helps protect front occupants in a side impact.
 Blind-spot monitors and a rear cross traffic alert system are available, as are lane-departure and forward-collision warning systems.